Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 Should I come to Paris?

-• Keeping your distance if you see a French police presence.
+• Keep your distance if you see a French police presence.
 The wail of sirens and flashing blue lights should not mean “get closer”, as I’ve seen a lot of people do.
 On the contrary, they mean stay away.
 You don’t know what has happened.
 Police may have cordoned a place off because someone dangerous is on the loose.
 Don’t let your natural curiosity put you in danger.

-• Avoiding so-called dangerous neighborhoods most of the time, but especially at night.
+• Avoid so-called dangerous neighborhoods at night.

 Before you go…